 He keeps training with other doctors and he keeps optimising his surgeon skills through his research.

 Dr Cadili Specialty:

-He began his career as a general specialist and he didn’t feel the urge to specialise at that time.
+He began his career as a general specialist and he didn’t feel the urge to specialize at that time.
 He kept postponing his choice of speciality for a couple of years to be sure to choose the right one for him, he also took the time to seek counsel of others.
-After a long deliberation, Dr Cadili chose to specialise in Surgical Critical Care/Acute Care Surgery.
+After a long deliberation, Dr Cadili chose to specialize in Surgical Critical Care/Acute Care Surgery.
 It wasn’t an easy decision for him since he loved General Surgery so much, but he felt that he was needed there and that he could make a difference.
 It is with his specialty finally chosen that he started doing his work and researches that would change the medical industry.

 - Does soaking synthetic mesh in vancomycin solution reduce mesh infections in open hernia repair?
 A randomized controlled trial